Sri Lanka operates under the Hague Convention on intercountry adoption.

 The current waiting time is approximately two years from the time the applicant’s file is accepted by Sri Lanka.
 However, waiting times have been increasing.
 You should be prepared for the possibility of a long wait.

 The Sri Lankan central authority only places a small number of children for intercountry adoption each year, and aims to allocate children equally to countries with which they have arrangements.
 As demand for domestic adoption remains strong, intercountry adoptions from Sri Lanka are likely to remain low.
-In 2014-15 there was one adoption from Sri Lanka to Australia.
+In 2015-16 there were two adoptions from Sri Lanka to Australia.

 Who can adopt?